Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Mudpots in Mud Volcano area Credit: NPS-Jim Peaco

 Dragon Mouth Spring gets its name from the way the hot water and steam erupt from a cave-like opening in the rock, creating the appearance of a dragon’s mouth We watched as blue pools of boiling water overflow through steaming vents, spewing hydrogen sulfide into the air.
 Dragon’s Mouth Springs boiling water bubbles as the dragon’s breath incessantly spews steam from the cave.
-WE could hear the loud growling and rumbling sounds accompanied it.
+We could hear the loud growling and rumbling sounds accompany it.
 This further adds to the mystical and otherworldly feel of the spring.

 Sulphur Caldron-Mud Volcano Yellowstone National Park